leomarss/windows11-portfolio/README.md

 ## Deploy

-You can deploy this app on Netlify by following <a href="https://www.netlify.com/with/vue/">this guide</a>.
+You can deploy this app on Vercel by following [this guide](https://vercel.com/solutions/vue).